+GRADE: E

-GRADE: E TIME: 21⁄2 hours.
+TIME: 21/2 hours.

 TERRAIN: Undulating path with moderate slopes.

 Best done with a hotel guide, as it is easy to miss the paintings.
-The Bushman paintings are the most accessible in the Drakensberg, and are the main focus of this walk.
-Take the Top Gate out of The Cavern, turn right past the football field and dams, continuing up the Sugar Loaf path.
+Take the Top Gate out of The Cavern, turn right past the solar field and dams, continuing up the Sugar Loaf path.
 Go up another small rise.
-As the path flattens out look for a gate to the left.
-Now follow the path until reaching a gate on the left.
-Go through the gate and this path takes you to the paintings on the north side of the orange rock.
+As the path flattens out look for the Eland Contour.
+Go to the left and this path takes you to the paintings on the north side of the orange rock.
 These paintings are deteriorating with age; please do not touch them, nor splash them with water.